TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 If that works, Python is installed.

-If it does not work, try one of these commands.
+If it does not work, try these:

-Command:

 ```bash
 py --version
 ```

-Command:

 ```bash
 python3 --version
 ```

-Different computers may use different command names.
-The important result is that one command shows a Python 3 version.
+Different computers use different command names.
+You only need one of them to show a Python 3 version.

 ## Step 2: Install Python If Needed

 If none of the version commands work, install Python from the official Python website or from the method recommended by your course or school.

-During installation, you may see an option named something like this.
+During installation, you may see this option:

-Text to look for:

 ```text
 Add Python to PATH
 ```

-If you see that option, turn it on.
+Turn it on if you see it.
 It helps your terminal find Python later.

-After installing Python, close the terminal, open it again, and check the version once more.
+After installing Python, close the terminal, open it again, and check the version once more:

-Command:

 ```bash
 python --version
 ```

-If needed, try:
+If that command is not the one your computer uses, try:

 ```bash
 py --version